steemit/wallet/docs/AI-driver/README.md

 These are documented in detail in the review report; agents must not *assume* they work:

-- **Recovery step 2 CAS reads the wrong drizzle return shape** (`affectedRows` on an array) — the confirm route never works against real MySQL and bricks records into `processing`.
-See 05-recovery.md.
 - **`use-auth.ts`'s `login` and the `wallet`/`ui` Redux slices are dead code.** Do not call them;
   the only live login entry point is `LoginForm`.
 See 06-frontend.md.
 - **`/api/query/price` returns a constant 0** (reads a nonexistent field) and has no consumers.